flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 3. Per Passenger Values
     - Enter the weight of each passenger and the respective baggage weight per passenger.
     - This is used for the calculation of the total weight of passengers and baggage/cargo.
+    - Default values (also for SimBrief) are 80kg for passengers and 24kg for baggage.
 4. Start Boarding/De-Boarding
     - Click on this button to start the boarding/de-boarding process.
-    - The process will take 5sec/1sec/0 per passenger depending on the [Boarding/Loading Time setting](#configure-boardingloading-time).
+    - The process will take 5sec/1sec/0sec per passenger depending on the [Boarding/Loading Time setting](#configure-boardingloading-time).
     - The current number of passengers and weight of cargo will change accordingly.
 5. Load Payload Values from SimBrief